jakeberg/resume/tech_lead_assessment.md

 ### 12-Factor Application
 **Maestro - Study Orchestration**
 - Assisted in design of Temporal Workflows to orchestrate clinical trial data, ensuring easy scalability and reliability via a **distributed and microservice** architecture.
-- Automated release processes using **GitHub Actions** and Kubernetes rollout strategies via Argo CD and Gitub Actions, maintaing parody between environments.
+- Automated release processes using **GitHub Actions** and Kubernetes rollout strategies via Argo CD and Gitub Actions, maintaing parody between environments with environement variables.
+- Utilized backing services such as S3

-**LillyDev SRE Responsibilities & IMS**
+** SRE Responsibilities & IMS**
 - Adhered to **externalized configurations** and environment variable management using Heroku for event-driven microservices.
 - Utilized **stateless services** for Lambda functions interacting with SNS and SQS queues.